KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-NLDepartureTimes by Travelbacon](https://github.com/Travelbacon/MMM-NLDepartureTimes)

+1. Recommendation: Found 'axios' in file `README.md`: Replace it with built-in fetch.
+2. Recommendation: Found 'axios' in file `node_helper.js`: Replace it with built-in fetch.
-1. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+3. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+4. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-NMBS-Connection by Jan-Bart](https://github.com/Jan-Bart/MMM-NMBS-Connection)